 Access to Information

-- A focused project involving the assistance of the individuals, organisations and social movements with information requests on the activities of South African public and private companies involved in the delivery of basic services, and lobbying these companies to ensure compliance with the Constitutional provision around access to information.
+The increasing commercialisation of basic services and service delivery is making them inaccessible to the poor.
+As a result, struggles are emerging around access to affordable services, including access to information on the activities and plans of government departments and companies responsible for service delivery.
+The access to information programme provides assistance to individuals, organisations and social movements with information requests on the activities of South African public and private companies involved in the delivery of basic services.
+The access to information programme lobbies these companies to ensure compliance with the Constitutional provision around access to information.